 But you don’t care!
 You have a teeny lawn, it’s not going to take you long to mow it, and you’ve got better ways to spend your money than the extra horsepower of more expensive mowers.

-- Tailor cutting Height with 3-position Height control
+- ADJUSTABLE DECK: Tailor cutting height with 3-position height control

 The Sun Joe gets good marks from people like you.
 Fussy, unreasonable people complain that it’s not powerful, that it looks cheap…guys, it’s an $85 mower.